 Author of a chapter entitled, “Business Structures” for a book entitled “Growing Business Innovation” which is endorsed by the Intellectual Property Office (2017).

-Ian is the head of Howman’s commercial litigation department and has over 30 years’ experience in commercial dispute resolution working at commercial firms in London and Sussex.
+Ian qualified as a solicitor in 2001 and is the head of Howman’s commercial litigation and debt recovery department and has over 30 years’ experience in commercial dispute resolution working at commercial firms in London and Sussex.

 Ian specialises in disputes arising out of an asset finance transaction and acts for a number of well-known funders.
 He frequently advises clients upon issues concerning fraud and misrepresentation, disputes as to quality and fitness for purpose, disputes over title and asset recovery.